strategicdata/pmhc-mds-spec/doc/includes/definitions.rst

 flexible funding pool.
 The client identifier is unique and stable for each individual at the level of the PMHC top level organisation.

+:Field name: CliKey

+:Data type: Char[20]

+:Domain:
   A unique identifier for an individual within the PMHC top level organisation.
 Must be stable over time.

 ----------

 Collection Occasion Key
 ^^^^^^^^^^^^^^^^^^^^^^^